18F/handbook/docs/03-policies/2019-summit.md

 To help make the Coin Ceremony successful:

 - Be attentive and present.
 Mute devices so you can be a meaningful part of the celebration.
-- Try to give one or two appreciations, even if you don’t usually speak up in large gatherings.
+- Try to give one or two appreciations, even if you don't usually speak up in large gatherings.
-- If you’ve given several appreciations, make sure to let others have a chance to talk.
+- If you've given several appreciations, make sure to let others have a chance to talk.
-- It’s okay to appreciate your teammates for the work they do, but it’s even better to appreciate them for who they are as a person.
+- It's okay to appreciate your teammates for the work they do, but it's even better to appreciate them for who they are as a person.

 ### How You Can Help